openshift/origin/README.md

 You'll need Docker and the Go language compilation tools installed.

 1. [Install Docker](https://docs.docker.com/installation/#installation)
+    and add your user to the 'docker' group

+        $ sudo usermod -G docker -a `whoami`

+    After doing this, you will need to login to a new session as that user and confirm you can list docker processes as your user:

+        $ docker ps

 2. [Install the Go language toolkit](http://golang.org/doc/install) and set your [GOPATH](http://golang.org/doc/code.html#GOPATH)
 3. Clone this git repository through the Go tools: